janstrng/Evaluating-IoT-devices/Method.md

 Here will “adequate physical material” mean that the material will not be easily broken into, either by mistake or with intent.
 If the device is to be used outdoors/public the requirement will rise.

 #### D.2.2: All exposed interfaces (Physical) are covered, protected or enabled as required, and accessible physical debug interfaces are disabled(ETSI 5.6)
-Here will “adequate physical material” mean that the material will not be easily broken into, ither by mistake or with intent.
-If the device is to be used outdoors/public the requirement will rise.
+Any open USB or other “entrances” to the devise it closed/covered if it is not used by the user.

 ## E: Further tests that require specialized knowledge
 In E we have all the point that require specialized knowledge.
 We will not give any methods for these points, but we include them because of the relevancy.